okbush/GoPass/README.md

-# How to set this up
+# How to set GoPass

 Open Xampp and start apache and MySQL
 Import the eventmanagement.sql